RanvierMUD/vendor-npcs/README.md

   name: "Wally the Wonderful"
   description: >-
    Wally's Shop has the best wares in town!
 Armor, weapons and potions, you name and we ... might have it!
-  behaviors:
+  metadata:
-    # use the 'vendor' behavior to make an NPC a vendor
+    # use the 'vendor' metadata to make an NPC a vendor
     vendor:
       // The 'items' config specifies the items they have for sale
       items: